 - Hedge portfolio risk: Short-selling Bitcoin allows a person to hedge the risk of a larger portfolio.
 For instance, if they hold Bitcoin but are concerned the price is overvalued in the short term, the person can open a short sell position on Bitcoin.
 If the price of Bitcoin does decline, the short position will have an unrealized profit to offset the decline in value of the BTC price correction.

 - Profit during a bear market: Some people believe money is only made during the bull cycles.
-However, Bitcoin shorting creates an opportunity for experienced traders to profit during a downtrend or longer term bear market.
-Shorting BTC is also suitable for sceptics and naysayers that do not believe in Bitcoin.
+However, Bitcoin shorting creates an opportunity for experienced traders to profit during a downtrend or longer-term bear market.
+Shorting BTC is also suitable for skeptics and naysayers that do not believe in Bitcoin.

-- Maximize benefits of volatility: The cryptocurrency market is the most volatile financial markets and can experience sudden price movements in both directions.
-Markets with large price swings are great for traders that can use high leverage to make potential profits on multiple positions throughout the day.
+- Maximize benefits of volatility: The cryptocurrency market is the most volatile financial market and can experience sudden price movements in both directions.
+Markets with large price swings are great for crypto day trading platforms where users can use high leverage to make potential profits on multiple positions throughout the day.

 The top Bitcoin trading exchanges offer a variety of financial products to enable users to short sell Bitcoin.
-For advanced crypto investors and professional traders, short selling Bitcoin can be a very profitable strategy to manage risk, profit during a downtrends or hedge against market volatility.
+For advanced crypto investors and professional traders, short-selling Bitcoin can be a very profitable strategy to manage risk, and profit during downtrends or hedge against market volatility.
 However, speculating on the BTC price to enter a short position comes with significant risk and is not recommended for beginners that have a habit of entering trades as a result of FOMO or FUD.

 Kevin started in the cryptocurrency space in 2016 and began investing in Bitcoin before exclusively trading digital currencies on various brokers, exchanges and trading platforms.
 In 2019, he started HedgewithCrypto to publish informative guides about Bitcoin and share his experiences with using a variety of crypto exchanges around the world.